yashchandak/yashchandak.github.io/tutorial.md

         - (IMP) /_sass/_variables.scss   Important dimension and color info

     - _layouts (IMP):
+        - 'default' is the base layout
+        - All other layouts import default
         - It contains all the major layout for different possible types of webpages.

     - _posts: